 I have been using the Bioderma micellar water for the last 8 years.
 It has only become popular outside of France recently, but in France, it has been a staple in bathrooms for more than a decade.

 It is very gentle on the skin and removes all the dirt and makeup quickly.
 Bioderma has a version for all skin types when I was younger and my skin was greasier I was using the Sebium version (the blue and green bottle).

 I recommend you buy the 2 bottles pack as it is excellent value for money and a 500ml bottle will last you up to 3 months!

 A little bit of a ‘princess product’ Caudalie Beauty Elixir is simply a refreshing and hydrating face mist.
-It is nice to have in your handbag and to take with you on a long-haul flights.
+It is nice to have in your handbag and to take with you on a long-haul flight.
 It won’t transform your skin or turn you into a glowing unicorn, but it will make you feel a little more human after a long day/flight/workout.

 About a year ago I took the leap, the dangerously smelly leap to the land of natural deodorants.
 This was mainly due to my anxious doctor (who also happens to be my mother) sending me links to studies confirming that aluminium salts are harmful.
 For those of you who have taken the leap too, you will know that the quest to find a natural, yet efficient, deodorant is a pungent and, at times, very embarrassing one.
 I tried quite a few and got regular “hmmmm I love you, but you smell a little funny” comments from my husband in the process.

 Luckily, I eventually went back to France and to a pharmacy where found a little pack of 2 Vichy stick deodorants.
 I took it home with me and since I have never looked back.
 It leaves a dry feeling on the skin and leaves me fresh for most of the day without any of the nasty ingredients!